0xsequence/sequence-unreal/README.md

 Note: Auth Success Forwarder will let you know when the system is ready to be used

-4) Depending on what you chose your blueprint parent class to be, You can do one of two things to finish this process.
+4) Depending on what you choose your blueprint parent class to be, You can do one of two things to finish this process.
 If it's a pawn or a subclass of a pawn, you can attach it to your Gamemode so that it spawns when play begins, OR you can drag it out into your scene if it's just an actor Blueprint.